brownplt/iticse-in-flow-2014/report/sections/feedback.md

 return comments to the reviewer, or third parties could comment on the relative merits across a set of reviews.
-Which model makes sense depends on factors including the learning objectives for IFPR, features of peer-review software, and course logitics (such as staff size relative to student population).
+Which model makes sense depends on factors including the learning objectives for IFPR, features of peer-review software, and course logistics (such as staff size relative to student population).

-Much of the group's discussion around meta-reviewing applies to peer-review in general, rather than only IFPR.
+Much of the group's discussion around meta-reviewing applies to peer-review in general, rather than only to IFPR.
 The IFPR context is mostly relevant when considering whether reviews are sufficiently actionable to let students benefit from reviews to improve their own work.
 We describe both general design decisions around meta-reviews